-Student Organization Funding
+Student Organization Funding Information:

-NOTE: All evaluations, decisions, and interpretations of the guidelines are at the discretion of the Finance Board.
-All requests will be evaluated on a case-by-case basis and some funding exceptions may be made if the Board decides it is in the best interest of the student body.
+Note: All evaluations, decisions, and interpretations of the guidelines are at the discretion of the Finance Board.
+All requests will be evaluated on a case-by-case basis and some funding exceptions may be made if the board decides it is in the best interest of the student body.

 - Only student organizations recognized and in good standing with the Office of Student Organizations will be considered for funding.
 University-wide events and departments not recognized as student organizations are not eligible.

 - Graduate students do not contribute to the undergraduate Student Body Fee.
 Therefore, SGA does not fund graduate student organizations.
 If an undergraduate organization has graduate student members, SGA reserves the right to take a percentage deduction from the awarded amount to account for any graduate students.

 - Organizations cannot receive funding for purchases made prior to their SGA Funding Application, unless the intended funding was used before September 5, 2022.

 - Presentations must occur prior to the event organizations are seeking funding for, with the exception of events occurring before September 5, 2022.